Simple ideas to make your life easier

 It’s also worth considering whether you want the sockets to be visible or hidden away.
 It’s possible to hide sockets just beneath a wall-mounted cabinet or worktop overhang.
 Install pop-up sockets into worktops to create charging stations for small items, like phones within a drawer.
 It’s hard to install all these once you’ve fitted your kitchen, so consider it beforehand to make your life easier.

 Accent & task lighting

-When planning the lighting for your kitchen, there are two main types of light to consider: task lighting, and accent lighting.
+There are two main types of light to consider in your kitchen: task lighting, and accent lighting.
 The key difference is their colour temperature.
 A value that determines what kind of light a bulb will give out.
-Lower values (like 2700k) will give a warmer, more orange light, while higher values (3500K+) will give a brighter, whiter light.
+Lower values (like 2700k) will give a warmer, more orange light.
+Higher values (3500K+) will give a brighter, whiter light.

-Lighting with a lower, warmer colour temperature is known as accent lighting.
+Accent lighting has a lower, warmer colour temperature.
 This is great for dining areas, breakfast bars, or anywhere you want people to relax.
-Meanwhile, task lighting – with a higher, brighter colour temperature – is ideal for areas where you need to see what you’re doing, whether that’s washing up, preparing food, or cooking.
+Meanwhile, task lighting has a higher, brighter colour temperature.
+Ideal for areas where you need to see what you’re doing, whether that’s washing up, preparing food, or cooking.

-Some products, such as our Tasuke integrated cabinet lighting, are capable of multiple colour temperatures.
-Our Tasuke lighting can switch between colour temperatures with intuitive motion controls, to help you effortlessly create different atmospheres.
+Our Tasuke integrated cabinet lighting is capable of multiple colour temperatures.
+It can switch between colour temperatures with intuitive motion controls.
+Helping you to effortlessly create different atmospheres.

 Planning your lighting

 When researching the types of lighting available, consider the following: